-You’ve no doubt heard about Google Adwords before.
+You’ve no doubt heard about Google Ads before.
 It’s why you are here, after all.
-But you might still be confused on how AdWords results in customers for your business.
+But you might still be confused on how Google Ads results in customers for your business.

-Google AdWords is tough to explain.
+Google Ads is tough to explain.
 Some oversimplify it, and some overcomplicate it.

-In this section, we’ll tell you exactly what you can expect on Google AdWords and how it works.
+In this section, we’ll tell you exactly (1) How Google Ads works, and (2) what you can expect by advertising on Google Ads.

 We will break down the different advertising networks, options and how you can rank your ads against competitors.

-Here is everything you need to know about how Google AdWords actually works.
+Here is everything you need to know about how Google Ads actually works.

-Google Networks: What They Are and What They MeanIf you aren’t familiar with AdWords, it’s currently divided into two different Google networks, each one containing varied advertising options to fit your goals:
+Google Networks: What They Are and What They MeanIf you aren’t familiar with Google Ads, it’s currently divided into two different Google networks, each one containing varied advertising options to fit your goals:

 - Search Network